 - a.
 Continues talking about his wife.

 - b.
 Changes the subject and talks about his intended marriage.

-- c.
-Negotiating the price of the portrait with the messenger of the Count.

-- d.
-All false

 - 21. He tells the messenger that theof his master is sufficient guarantee that his legitimate expectations for a dowry would be fully satisfied.

 - a.
 Big wealth

-- b.
-Firm nature

-- c.
-Toughness

-- d. natural generosity
+- b. natural generosity

 - 22. He says that a suitable dowry will not be denied to him.
 Then very cunningly he adds that, of course, his primary interest is:

 - a.
-The dowry
+The Count's political support.

 - b.
-The Count's financial support

-- c.
-The Count's political support.

-- d.
 The fair daughter of the Count.

-23. This poem was written in
+- 23. This poem was written in

 - a.
 1842

 - b.
 1890

-- c.
-1701

-- d.
-All false

 - 24. "My Last Duchess" is the dramaticof the duke of Ferrara.

 - a.
-Story
+Confession

 - b.
-Confession

-- c.
 Monologue

-- d.
-All false

-25. Executing the elements of a dramatic monologue, the duke reveals his situation and much more than he intends to the:
+- 25. Executing the elements of a dramatic monologue, the duke reveals his situation and much more than he intends to the:

 - a.
 Reader

 - b.
 Agent

 - c.
 Both the agent and the reader.

-- d.
-Himself

 - 26. Using iambic pentameter AABB couplets Robert Browning reveals:

 - a.
 The horrifying story of the murder of the duke's previous wife.

 - b.
 The innocence of a wife which damaged her marriage.

-- c.
-The nobility of the Duke.

-- d.
-All false

 - 27. "My Last Duchess" is a dramatic monologue, a poem with a character who presents an account centering on:

 - a.
 Two to three topics

 - b.
-No specific topic.

-- c.
 A particular topic.

-- d.
-All false

-28. The word monologue is derived from a Greek word meaning to:
+- 28. The word monologue is derived from a Greek word meaning to:

 - a.
 Speak alone.

 - b.
 Think loudly

-- c.
-Speak to one person.

-- d.
-All false